|UPDATED: September 6, 2018 CONTACT SHIPPING VIEW CART|

 Pics.
 1.0 to 1.2:

-Remove the cluster module from the car – 2 screws at the base of the cluster left and right underneath plastic ‘pop-off’ blanks adjacent to the rheostat and clock set buttons.
+Remove the cluster module from the car, Remove 2 screws at the base of the cluster left and right underneath two plastic "pop-off" blanks adjacent to the rheostat and clock set buttons (indicated by red arrows).

 1.3 to 1.5:

-Separate the two halves of the cluster module – remove 10 screws (3 longer) located more or less around the edge of the white plastic backboard.
+Separate the two halves of the cluster module – remove 10 screws (3 are longer than others) located more or less around the edge of the white plastic backboard.
 It is only necessary to take out one screw from the lighting rheostat; that at the corner of the white backboard.

-Holding the speedo unit, unscrew it from the white plastic backboard – remove 4 screws.
+Holding the speedo unit, unscrew it from the white plastic backboard – remove 4 screws (indicated by red arrows).

 Pic.
 1.7 & 1.8:

-Remove the speedo needle.
-It will be resting at zero.
-The pointer is delicate; do not pull directly on it or bend the plastic pointer …. it will snap!
+This section will discuss removing the speedo needle.
+It will be resting at zero, so then when replacing it, it should be at zero.
+The pointer is delicate, so do not pull directly on it or bend the plastic pointer …. it will snap!

-It will be noted that the spindle shaft has a spline at its top which is made of a separate sleeve of ‘light’ metal that is pressed and crimped on to the shaft.
+It should be noted that this later speedo has a spindle shaft with a spline at its top, which can be seen in this photo.
+This spline is made of a separate sleeve of "light" metal that is pressed and crimped on to the shaft.
 With this design it is not necessary to exert any great force on the needle or hub to remove the needle.

-The Nederland website suggests that you have to remove the black plastic central hub cap shell before the needle can be taken off the spindle splines.
-Whilst the spindle spline design was identical to my speedo with the five pin PCB design this was not necessary.
-Initially I ‘played’ with the advice; even heating the hub with a hair dryer, but gave up as it seemed an impossible task.
+The Nederland website suggested that you have to remove the black plastic central hub cap shell before the needle can be taken off the spindle splines.
+Whilst the spindle spline design was identical to my speedo with the five pin PCB design, this was not necessary.
+Initially I "played" with the advice; even heating the hub with a hair dryer, but gave up as it seemed an impossible task.

-With either the five pin or four tag wing design of PCB you do not need to be worried about making any marks to help align the needle when reassembling it.
+With either the five pin speedo shown here or four tag wing design PCB (shown in Pic.
+2.5 below) you do not need to be worried about making any marks to help align the needle when reassembling it.
 As will be seen that is simplicity itself.

-The needle hub does not simply ‘pop off’ the shaft unless a great deal of upward pressure is applied.
-The needle hub on this gauge pressed and glued on.
+The needle hub on this speedo does not simply ‘pop off’ the shaft as the later speedo above, unless a great deal of upward pressure is applied, which it not recommended.
+The needle hub on this gauge is pressed and glued on.

 Once it seems to be turning freely, you may begin lifting upwards as you turn.
-Eventually the hub will lift off the shaft and you will be left with the speedo pointer and hub separated from the galvanometer spindle but with the central splined connector remaining in position firmly attached to the centre of the needle hub (see Pic.
+Eventually the hub will lift off the shaft and you will be left with the speedo hub separated from the galvanometer spindle, but with the central splined connector remaining in position firmly attached to the centre of the needle hub (see Pic.
 1.9a).

 2.0 to 2.2:

-In my experience the five pin PCB design had far more soft glue attached to the plastic of the speedo than the wing tag version.
+In my experience the later five pin PCB design had more soft glue attached to the plastic of the speedo than the earlier wing tag version.
 This made it more difficult to remove the faceplate quickly.

-Remove the three small brass screws now revealed on the front of the speedo unit.
+Remove the three small brass screws now revealed on the front of the speedo unit (indicated by red arrows).
 This will separate the speedo unit into two halves; one of which holds all the internal workings of the speedo galvanometer and odometer.

 Now you are free to have your evil way with the errant odometer.
-Remove the two screws on either side of the stepping motor and lift the PCB upwards so that the underside of the stepping motor; the PCB and gear drive chain to the odometer are revealed.
-Let the PCB ‘dangle’ to one side on the two feed wires that run off the PCB to the galvanometer.
-This will reveal two gear wheels at what was the inner base of the stepping motor, together with its rotor; and another gear on the rotor’s shaft.
-Don’t worry if the rotor comes free just put it back into the stator.
+Remove the two screws on either side of the stepper motor (indicated by red arrows) and lift the PCB upwards so that the underside of the stepper motor; the PCB and gear drive assembly to the odometer are revealed.
+Let the PCB "dangle" to one side on the two feed wires that run off the PCB to the galvanometer.
+This will reveal two gear wheels at what was the inner base of the stepper motor, together with its rotor; and another gear on the rotor shaft.
+Don’t worry if the rotor comes free, just put it back into the stator.
 There is a slight magnetic holding effect.

-Hopefully, after all this you should see that a very small gear wheel (about 10.5 mm diameter) fitted on a small spindle on one side of a larger circular gray or white plastic wheel (known as the ‘GEAR POD’).
-This small gear has some teeth stripped off it.
+Here on this later five pin PCB design speedo, the PCB has been lifted off.
+Hopefully, after all this you should see that a very small gear wheel (indicated by red arrow) is fitted on a small spindle on one side of a larger gray or white plastic wheel.
+This larger wheel is known as the "GEAR POD", because it holds the gear.
+This small gear in this photo has some teeth stripped off.
 That’s the problem you did all this to fix.
-You may well see the broken teeth wedged in the stepping motor gear wheel.
+You may well see the broken teeth wedged in the stepper motor gear wheel.

-Should the little gear be intact, look at all the other parts of the gear train for failure or some physical obstacle preventing the gears from turning.
-If there are none, it is probable that the problem is electrical.
+Should that little gear be intact, look at all the other parts of the gear train for any failure or some physical obstacle preventing the gears from turning.
+If there are none, it is possible that the problem is electrical and not a bad gear.

 However, a stripped gear wheel will be the fault in a vast majority of cases, particularly so when the speedo needle works properly or intermittently, but the odometer does not work at all.